 Zapper.fi and other DeFi protocols are experimental works in progress.
 Funds deposited into Zapper.fi or DeFi protocols in general can be at risk of smart contract vulnerabilities, malicious developers and hacks.
-Zapper.fi is governed by token holders through a DAO (decentralized autonomous organization).
+Zapper.fi is governed by token holders through a DAO (decentralised autonomous organisation).

 How to use Zapper.fi to manage DeFi liquidity